 “When a congenital heart defect is found before birth, outcomes may be improved,” says Dr. Setty.
 “The parents and the care team can develop an extensive treatment plan, and be fully prepared so there are as few surprises as possible.”

 He adds, “Even with corrective surgery, patients with congenital heart defects need life-long care and monitoring.
 They might need additional procedures, a change in medication or new diagnostics.
 No two cases are ever alike, and that’s why it’s important to have a highly trained, highly specialized team that sees children or adults with these conditions every day.”

-Dr. Setty and the multi-disciplinary pediatric cardiac care team partner with the MemorialCare Heart & Vascular Institute at Long Beach Memorial to treat virtually every type of congenital heart defect at any age.
-Patients have access to the latest imaging technology, cutting-edge surgical intervention and compassionate care teams from their time at Miller Children’s to when they transition to adult care at Long Beach Memorial.
-Steps apart, Miller Children’s and Long Beach Memorial physicians are able to collaborate regularly on patient cases, providing a unique continuity of care into adulthood.
+Dr. Setty and the multi-disciplinary pediatric cardiac care team partner with the MemorialCare Heart & Vascular Institute at Long Beach Medical Center to treat virtually every type of congenital heart defect at any age.
+Patients have access to the latest imaging technology, cutting-edge surgical intervention and compassionate care teams from their time at Miller Children’s to when they transition to adult care at Long Beach Medical Center.
+Steps apart, Miller Children’s and Long Beach Medical Center physicians are able to collaborate regularly on patient cases, providing a unique continuity of care into adulthood.

 “Part of the same team that’s taking care of the babies, takes care of the same patients as adults.
 Having a children’s hospital on the same campus as an adult hospital provides patients with the best of both worlds over their lifetime.”

 Despite everything she’s been through, Piper is a happy baby.
 It’s been three months since her surgery, and she continues to hit all of her milestones.